jelmd/snmp-export/generator/README.md

     retries: 3   # How many times to retry a failed request, defaults to 3.
     timeout: 5s  # Timeout for each individual SNMP request, defaults to 5s.

+    prefix: String  # Strip off a possible "String" prefix from each metric name
+                    # and add the prefix "String_" to it.
+Default: empty.
     auth:
       # Community string is used with SNMP v1 and v2.
 Defaults to "public".
       community: public